runag/workstation-runagfile/README.md

 # My computer deploy

 A script to configure my workstation.
-I run it on a freshly installed Linux or MacOS.
+I run it on a freshly installed Linux, MacOS, or Windows.

 It will do the following: